 O’Riada’s — Kilkenny

-One of the oldest of the ancient pubs in Kilkenny – and it doesn’t get more traditional than O’Riada’s.
+It is one of the oldest ancient pubs in Kilkenny – and it doesn’t get more traditional than O’Riada’s.

 Tiny, often crowded, strangely labyrinthine and plastered with local GAA announcements and other such community services, this small, charming pub is a great place to go and catch up with a friend for a chat and a pint after a long day.
-Needless to say, the Guinness is exceptional.
+The Guinness is exceptional.

-Sit on the wooden picnic bench-style tables at the back or prop yourself up at the pub where the friendly staff are likely to be humming along to anything from Fleetwood Mac to Bon Jovi.
+Sit on the wooden picnic bench-style tables at the back or prop yourself up at the pub, where the friendly staff will likely hum to anything from Fleetwood Mac to Bon Jovi.
 The pub usually attracts a regular local crowd and won’t be overrun with tourists.

 The Brazen Head — Dublin

-If you go on The Brazen Head’s official website, you will find a text that states it’s Ireland oldest pub.
-That’s obviously very arguable, considering that Sean’s Bar is the holder of this title.
-Alas, it’s true that The Brazen Head is very old, dating as back as 1198.
+On The Brazen Head’s official website, you will find a text stating it’s Ireland’s oldest pub.
+That’s arguable, considering that Sean’s Bar holds this title.
+Alas, The Brazen Head is ancient, dating back to 1198.

-It’s more than old enough, of course, and while the Brazen Head has countless beautiful signs of ageing, it’s not clear how much of the original structure actually stands.
-But, no worries, the pub has managed to retain an authentic Irish pub feel.
+It’s more than old enough, of course, and while the Brazen Head has countless beautiful signs of ageing, it’s unclear how much of the original structure remains.
+But no worries—the pub has retained an authentic Irish pub feel.
 You will find some century-old graffiti on its walls.

-The Brazen Head is not far from the Guinness brewery which is located at nearby St. James’ Gate, so be sure that they never run out of pints.
+The Brazen Head is not far from the Guinness brewery at nearby St. James’ Gate, so be sure they never run out of pints.

 Old patrons of the pub include public figures such as James Joyce, Brendan Behan and Jonathan Swift, as well as noted revolutionaries such as Robert Emmet, Wolfe Tone, Daniel O’Connell and Michael Collins.
 Rest assured, you’ll find the best in traditional Dublin dishes on the menu, too.